-Women and children two years of age and older who meet the income, categorical, and residency eligibility requirements may be presumed to be at nutrition risk for Failure to Meet Dietary Guidelines Journal of Guidelines of Guidelines of Guidelines risk criterion is defined as consuming fewer than the recommended number of Servings from one or more of the basic food groups (grains, fruits, vegetables, milk products, and meat or beans).
+Women and children two years of age and older who meet the income, categorical, and residency eligibility requirements may be presumed to be at nutrition risk for Failure to Meet Dietary Guidelines for Americans [Dietary Guidelines ](1).
+Based on an individual's estimated energy needs, the failure to meet Dietary Guidelines risk criterion is defined as consuming fewer than the recommended number of servings from one or more of the basic food groups (grains, fruits, vegetables, milk products, and meat or beans).